ArgonDesign/alogic/doc/statements.md

     c = p_in_0.read();
     fence;
   }
-  fence;

-  // Combinatorial if without else clause: if (a) {
+  // This if statement has an implicit else where nothing happens if (a) {
     b = 2;
   }

-  // Control if without else clause: if (a) {
+  // This if statement has an implicit else containing a single fence if (a) {
     b = p_in_0.read();
     fence;